What is Programmatic Advertising?

 - International Hotel Group (IHG) used programmatic advertising to rival online booking sites.
 As a result, they were able to show users better rates while booking directly on their sites or with the hotel.
 Their ads were also customized to the user based on browsing history.

-- Turner Sports drove engagement through the use of programmatic advertising resulting in a 7% spike in their brand awareness.
+- Turner Sports drove engagement through the use of programmatic advertising resulting in a 7% spike in brand awareness.
 This is an example of using a programmatic video advertising campaign.
 They featured real-time videos from tip-off events across the country with shots of athletes, fans, and more.
 The ad reached 6 million unique viewers in the U.S., also enjoying a 17% lift in ad recall.

 Types of Programmatic Advertising